henrynvn09/chop-recipes-web/README.md

-## How to get your API
+# How to get your API
 - [How to setup Firebase Storage Buckets API](./how-get-firebase-api.md)
 - [How to setup MongoDB API](./how-get-mongodb-api.md)

-## How to run the web properly?
+# How to run the web properly?
 Use two terminal:

-1. Get API access from Henry or Edmund (only once)
+1. Get API access from the previous sectioin
-   - to configure API access within the backend you will have to make a file called "config.env" and put the access token, refresh token, and MongoDB database within the back-end/ folder
-   - to configure API access within the frontend you will have to make a file called ".env" and put the firebase storage bucket APIs within the front-end/ folder
 2. CD into chop-recipes-web/back-end
    - run `npm install`
 3. CD into chop-recipes-web/front-end